IanLunn/Hover/README.md

 [Tutorial](http://ianlunn.co.uk/articles/hover-css-tutorial-introduction/)

 ## How To Use
-hover.css can be used in a number of ways; either copy and paste the effect you'd like to use in your own stylesheet or reference the stylesheet.
+Hover.css can be used in a number of ways; either copy and paste the effect you'd like to use in your own stylesheet or reference the stylesheet.
 Then just add the class name of the effect to the element you'd like it applied to.

 ###Copy and Paste an Effect
-If you plan on only using one or several effects, it's better practice to copy and paste an effect into your own stylesheet, so a user doesn't have to download hover.css in its entirety.
+If you plan on only using one or several effects, it's better practice to copy and paste an effect into your own stylesheet, so a user doesn't have to download `css/hover.css` in its entirety.

 Assuming you want to use the `Grow` effect:

-1. Download hover.css
+1. Download Hover.css
-2. In hover.css, find the 'Grow' CSS (each effect is named using a comment above it):
+2. In `css/hover.css`, find the 'Grow' CSS (each effect is named using a comment above it):

     ```css
     /* Grow */